 | History | Carl Keyes | No capstone courses approved except the AAS American Studies Seminar or like internship experience.
 Otherwise, case by case. |

-| Modern/Classical Languages | Richard Bonanno | Case by case.
+| Modern and Classical Languages | Richard Bonanno | Case by case.
 Study abroad transfer credit limited to three courses transferred to the major, two courses in a minor.
 No online courses approved if offered in a term shorter than six weeks. |

-| Math/Computer Science/Cybersecurity | Brooke Andersen | Case by case |
+| Math, Computer Science, and Cybersecurity | Brooke Andersen | Case by case |

-| Marketing and Organizational Communication | Bridget Leonard | No capstone courses approved: MGT 400, BUS 398, BUS/OCM 399.
+| Marketing | Bridget Leonard | No capstone courses approved: MGT 400, BUS 398, BUS/OCM 399.
 No 300-level courses from a community college approved.
 Online courses reviewed case by case. |

 | Nursing | Courtney Orelup-Fitzgerald | No nursing (NUR) courses may transfer. |

-| Health and Human Services | Maria Parmley | Case by case |
+| Health and Human Services | Christian Williams | Case by case |

-| Philosophy | Patrick Corrigan | No Foundations Program Cornerstone (PHI 100 and second philosophy) courses approved.
+| Philosophy | Sam Stoner | No Foundations Program Cornerstone (PHI 100 and second philosophy) courses approved.
 Courses requested to count as free electives are reviewed case by case. |

 | Political Science | Geoffrey Vaughan | Case by case |